Richard S. Weil

 Richard Weil mediates and arbitrates business and employment disputes.

 With four decades’ experience as an attorney representing clients in lawsuits and transactions and twenty-five years of ADR experience, Rick knows how to help attorneys and their clients achieve satisfactory, cost-effective outcomes to even the most intransigent disputes.

 Rick’s experience has given him a breadth of legal knowledge and an understanding of the human factors that underlie many conflicts.

 - He has mediated over 400 cases and arbitrated approximately 60.
 In addition to his private practice, he has mediated for Federal and state appellate and trial courts in New York, New Jersey and California, and serves on the mediation and arbitration panels of the American Arbitration Association, as well as CPR’s Panel of Distinguished Neutrals.

 A key element of Rick’s process is working with counsel to design and conduct mediations in ways that best serve their clients, tailoring the process to reflect the amount at stake, the importance of the case to the clients and their budgets.

 - Before the mediation, Rick holds a conference call with counsel to learn what the case is about, why it is important to their clients, who will attend the mediation and what information each party needs to make the mediation successful.

-- He asks each party to submit a mediation statement summarizing the facts and critical law and requests counsel to explain how their claimed money damages are calculated.
+- He asks each party to submit a mediation statement summarizing the core facts and critical law and requests counsel to explain how their claimed money damages are calculated.
 After reviewing the statements, Rick may contact counsel to clarify certain points, identify options for and obstacles to settlement and get their thoughts on how to make the mediation most productive.